David-Lor/Skyrim-SE-Personal-Mod-List/README.md

 - [Modern Brawl Bug Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1473): fixes on brawl fighting (required by Wildcat).
 - ~~[Basic Location Damage](https://www.nexusmods.com/skyrimspecialedition/mods/14845/): locational damage.~~ Have a certain delay between hits and damage applied.
 Headshots still not deadly.

-## Random (not used for "production" stories)
+## Random (not used for "production" savegames)

-Mods that I would not use for a real savegame, but for trying stuff and randomly playing.
+Mods that I would not use for a real main-story savegame, but for trying modding stuff and randomly playing around.

-- [Alternate Start - Live Another Life](https://www.nexusmods.com/skyrimspecialedition/mods/272): to start on a certain location, skipping the Helgen intro.
+- [Alternate Start - Live Another Life](https://www.nexusmods.com/skyrimspecialedition/mods/272): to start at a certain location, skipping the Helgen intro.